 Campers will use the “Eye” light and have it go on and off.

 Campers will have Dash make various sounds to become familiar with how to use this feature.

 Campers will manipulate the “Ear” and “Chest” light getting familiar with how it works.

-    If students are not showing an understanding of any areas teacher can re-teach that specific command with that student or students.
+If campers are not showing an understanding of any areas teachers can re-teach that specific command with that camper or campers.